matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 );
 out meta;

 and press Querry.
 Around 140MB file will be downloaded (from http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").
-Now rename so that extension will be osm.
-Now install Maperitive.
-Open this program, disable default backround (click on star in right bottom panel titled "Map sources") use File|Open map sources and import prepared file.
-Than switch to ruleset that is main part of this repository, using following command: http://maperitive.net/docs/Commands/UseRuleset.html (this repository may reside in rules folder resulting in
-	use-ruleset location=rules/cyclemap/Biking.mrules as-alias=biking
-	use-ruleset location=rules/cyclemap/BikingDebug.mrules as-alias=biking_debug
-	use-ruleset location=rules/cyclemap/BikingDebugMax.mrules as-alias=biking_heavy_debug
-commands).
+Rename it to interpreter.osm and move to the repository.

 2) to modify rendering rules.
 Requires Ruby.